 Image by Roger Davies

-When we bought the house, it was set up as an office, and for some reason I wanted to use it as a secondary TV room and not just use this small desk we have in our dish room as our home office.
+When we bought the house, it was set up as an office, and for some reason I wanted to use it as a secondary TV room and just use this small desk we have in our dish room as our “home office”.

 The “library” was the main room room we hung out in for entertaining, and the “den” was our post-bedtime TV watching hangout.
 I think, looking back on why I set things up that way, I liked the idea of having all of our messy family living contained to one space- the kitchen, dishroom/mom-station, and playroom are all in one area.
-After bedtime we could do a light clean up and then leave the remaining mess behind and have the library and den as our grown up spaces.
+After bedtime we could do a light clean up and then leave the remaining kid stuff/unfinished projects/forts etc. and have the library and den as our grown up spaces.

 We really didn’t do very much to the room in our renovation- as you can kind of see from the above “before” image, and then this image I shot for a Biscuit Christmas set up last year: